-Judy’s work demonstrates a distinctive style and she is emerging as a significant local artist.
-Individual paintings have been shown in various locations around the North East and have attracted enthusiastic interest.
-Her first solo show was at The Sage, Gateshead in October 2010 and she is currently contracted with The Biscuit Factory, UK's largest and probably its most striking commercial art space.
-The Old School Gallery in Alnmouth usually shows a good range of Judy's work but particularly her paintings of the Farne Islands and North Northumberland.
+Judy’s work demonstrates a distinctive style and she is emerging as a significant artist in North East of England.
+Her first solo show was at The Sage, Gateshead in October 2010 and she is currently contracted with The Biscuit Factory Gallery in Newcastle where she also has a studio.
+The Old School Gallery in Alnmouth usually shows a good range of Judy's work, but particularly her paintings of the Farne Islands and North Northumberland.

 “My paintings vary in character, but many have a distinctive recurring theme of emphasis of patterns and geometries of natural and man-made structures in the landscape.
 My work is usually an abstracted ordering of colour, structure and form in a familiar context.
 However, I have introduced a strong narrative to my new work on North East Coast historical shipwrecks.
 This has added an exciting new dimension for further exploration in 2020”

 Judy’s most recent work, now showing with ScotlandArt.com, explores the striking relationship of site to ‘industrial’ building in the landscapes of Scotland.
 The distilleries are a simple functional form which is dramatically enhanced by its context.